A derogatory term referring to the tendency in modern Film Posters

 - Disney also gave The Gnome-Mobile worse◊.

-the first two all three movies of The Lord of the Rings trilogy (theatrical editions only; the special editions had polished art.)
+- DVD/Posters of all three movies of The Lord of the Rings trilogy (theatrical editions only; the special editions had polished art.)

 - A slipcase edition of Independence Day was simply a flaming Earth with Will Smith's head floating above it.
 Thankfully, the actual cover remains the same.